Copyright and business

 Žena sedící před počítačem zkouší barevné kombinace se vzorníkem

-What all is a work of authorship
+What is a copyright work

 A work that meets the statutory requirements is automatically protected by copyright law whenever it is expressed in an objectively perceptible form.
 It is therefore not necessary to mark copyright works with the label “copyright” in order to protect them, as is sometimes mistakenly assumed; this label is nowadays only informative in the Czech Republic (and in most other countries).